 Dried Cranberry Shortbread Cookies

 These cookies are beautiful and rustic when cut into hearts with a variety of cookie cutters.
-Sprinkle with confectioners' (powdered) sugar when cooled, if desired.
+Sprinkle with confectioners' (powdered) sugar when cooled, if desired.1 cup (2 sticks) unsalted butter, at room temperature

 1/2 cup confectioners' (powdered) sugar plus extra for dusting (optional)